mieweb/docs/content/functions/financial-functionality/adding-deals.md

 ![](../adding-deals.assets/3d7b57aa7d7e17c9e7467e16b3c73057.png)

-    * Title:
+Title:

-        * Enter the name for this deal<strong>(REQUIRED).</strong> Or use the macro's library to create a standard
+* Enter the name for this deal<strong>(REQUIRED).</strong> Or use the macro's library to create a standard.

-    * In the Start Date field, do one: (<strong>REQUIRED</strong>)
+In the Start Date field, do one: (**REQUIRED**)

 * Type in the date, month, and year on which the deal is effective.
 * Select Today to choose today's date, month, and year on which the deal is effective.
 * Select Calendar to choose from a calendar the date, month, and year on which the deal is effective.

-    * In the End Date field, do one:
+In the End Date field, do one:

 * Type in the date, month, and year after which the deal is not effective.
 * Select Today to choose today's date, month, and year after which the deal is not effective.
 * Select Calendar to choose from a calendar the date, month, and year after which the deal is not effective.

-    * In the Executed field, select Yes or No to indicate if the deal is in effect between the organizations. (<strong>REQUIRED</strong>)
+In the Executed field, select Yes or No to indicate if the deal is in effect between the organizations. (**REQUIRED**)

 ### Charges